Urban Sustainability Experts

-Linda Dobson is a former manager of of the Sustainable Stormwater Division of the City of Portland’s Bureau of Environmental Services.
+Linda Dobson retired as manager of Portland's Sustainable Stormwater Division in the Bureau of Environmental Services.
 Her team was devoted to the design, implementation, and monitoring of green infrastructure approaches in the urban environment, including green streets, tree planting, ecoroofs, bioswales and raingardens.
 Their work was coordinated with other City work to realize multiple objectives such as enhanced pedestrian and bicycle networks, cooling and cleaning the air, community enhancement, and climate resiliency.
 Linda received her Masters and undergraduate degrees from Portland State University in Urban Planning.
 She worked for the City of Portland for 31 years in a variety of roles including City Planner and Senior Policy Advisor.

 Mike Faha is a founding principal of GreenWorks.
 His primary professional interest is in creating livable, sustainable communities that balance economic, ecological, and social needs.
 Mike leads planning and design project teams which integrate urban ecology, green infrastructure, and urban design on a variety of project types.
 Mike is adept at working with clients, regulators, and stakeholders in creating projects with broad support.
 His prior employment with engineering, ecological and landscape architectural firms helped propel him into a leadership role that integrates various professional disciplines, helping them in meeting broad-based community design objectives.